Buffer-switching is one of those things I do all the time in Emacs. And it

 bit with that already,

-I did not cover yet.
+There are many things in anything I did not cover yet.
 First, there are

 many more sources to search - and it's pretty easy to write your own – see